FAMILY & STUDENT SERVICES NEWS

 Specific grant information is shared with the public at an annual grants meeting held in conjunction with the regular school board meeting in July.

 Public participation and input in our planning processes is solicited and appreciated.
-Please contact the Superintendent's Office at (360) 383-2000 or the Special Programs Office at (360) 383-2012 to make your interests known.
+Please contact the Superintendent's Office at (360) 383-2000 or the Student Services at (360) 383-2012 to make your interests known.